awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 # AWS IoT Greengrass component recipe reference<a name="component-recipe-reference"></a>

 The component recipe is a file that defines a component's details, dependencies, artifacts, and lifecycles\.
-The component *lifecycle* specifies the commands to run to install, run, and shutdown the component, for example\.
+The component *lifecycle* specifies the commands to run to install, run, and shut down the component, for example\.
 The AWS IoT Greengrass core uses the lifecycles that you define in the recipe to install and run components\.
 The AWS IoT Greengrass service uses the recipe to identify the dependencies and artifacts to deploy to your core devices when you deploy the component\.

 In the recipe, you can define unique dependencies and lifecycles for each platform that a component supports\.
 You can use this capability to deploy a component to devices with multiple platforms that have different requirements\.
 You can also use this to prevent AWS IoT Greengrass from installing a component on devices that don't support it\.